Upper Canada College

+With around 1,200 students, UCC is highly selective.
+The school has a financial aid program which currently awards more than $5 million annually to Canadian citizens.
 The secondary school segment is divided into 10 houses; eight are for day students and the remaining two are for boarding students.
 Aside from the main structure, with its dominant clock tower, the Toronto campus has a number of sports facilities, staff and faculty residences, and other buildings.
 UCC also owns and operates an outdoor education campus in Norval, Ontario.